waywardgeek/infnoise/README.md

 when an attacker may be present seems the safer choice.

-The second assumption relies on the fact that only two nodes store state in this implementation of an INM, and that the outputs are sampled from even/odd comparator outputs on even/odd cycles.
+The second assumption relies on the fact that only two nodes store state in this implementation of a modular noise multiplier, and that the outputs are sampled from even/odd comparator outputs on even/odd cycles.
 Other TRNGs may not satisfy this assumption if they have additional internal state.
 However, a typical zener TRNG should satisfy this assumption.

-The third assumption really does require an INM.
+The third assumption really does require a modular noise multiplier.
 A zener TRNG would most likely have strong 60 Hz correlations from 60 Hz noise, for example.
 This is also true of A/D converter based TRNGs.
-With an INM, these signal sources are added to a signal already saturated with thermal noise, making it in no less random.
+With a modular noise multipliers, these signal sources are added to a signal already saturated with thermal noise, making it in no less random.
 Every cycle, a new thermal noise sample is added to the state, causing less correlation with previous states.

 ### Credits